Can You Spray Your Yard for Mosquitoes and Ticks?

 What should I do if I find a tick in winter?

-Finding a tick in the winter months might come as a surprise since ticks are often associated with warmer seasons.
-However, it’s important to be aware that ticks can still be active during milder winter days.
-If you find a tick on yourself or your pet during the winter, it’s crucial to take prompt action to remove it and reduce the risk of disease transmission.
+Ticks are most active in warm seasons, but it’s important to be aware that ticks can still be active during milder winter days.
+If you find a tick on yourself, a family member, or your pet during the winter, it’s imperative to take prompt action to remove it to reduce the risk of tick-borne disease transmission.

 a tick in the winter can be dangerous